Vol. 1, No. 1 - The Agent Economy Era

 Memory-mapped files and zero-copy data structures eliminate unnecessary allocations.
 Custom allocators provide predictable performance with 2.1GB baseline memory usage in automated benchmarks vs Agave reference implementation.

-Lock-Free Concurrency
+Actor-Based Concurrency

 SIMD Cryptography